 Government conspiracies, secret agents, courtroom tensions, newspaper scandals...
-Does it get any more thrilling than that?
+What could be more thrilling?

-Whistleblowers always have a tough decision to make.
-Between their own personal safety, the safety of their family, and their guilty conscience, they're put in situations ripe with nail-biting dramatic potential.
+Whistleblowers have tough decisions to make.
+Between their personal safety, the safety of their families, and their guilty consciences, they're put in situations ripe with nail-biting dramatic potential.

 What makes it even more interesting is that most whistleblower movies are based on true events, which can shock viewers with the true stories behind our history and culture.